cjunius/pyChess/README.md

 - [Material Hash Table](https://www.chessprogramming.org/Material_Hash_Table)
 - [Pawn Hash Table](https://www.chessprogramming.org/Pawn_Hash_Table)

+- Evaluate the board before making any moves
+- Substract the value of the piece being moved in the from position
+- Add the value of the piece being moved in the to position

 ### Tests

 - Mate in 1, 2, 3, 4 & 5 (given depth = 2n-1)